Woodmont (Gladwyne, Pennsylvania): Alan Wood, Jr.

 WOODMONT.--Alan Wood, Jr., owns the estate with the above name.
 The section around the house, including the gardens, is styled Woodmont Park.
 The house was constructed between 1891 and 1894.
 William L. Price, of Philadelphia, being the architect.
 The style is that of a French Gothic chateau.
 Stone from the vicinity furnished most of the walls, the cellar being cut out of the rock.
 Lieperville stone, with limestone trimmings, were used in facing, and the stable is from the stone quarried from the cellar.
 The site is 475 feet above tidewater, overlooking the Valley of the Schuylkill for fifteen or twenty miles around.
 The highest site in Montgomery County is on the Woodmont Farm, being twenty-five feet higher than the mansion site.
 There are neat lodge-houses.
 Woodmont Farm contains about 100 acres, and Bellevue and Highland Farms, owned by Mr. Wood, adjoining, also contain about a hundred acres each.
 The Woodmont Farm had been owned by the Newberry family for a century before Mr. Wood purchased it in 1880.
 The Bellevue and Highland Farms were a part of the John Y. Crawford estate, and were bought from the estate by Mr. Wood in 1885.
 Highland Farm was well-named in old time from its elevated position.
 The farms are well-kept, and in the best condition.
 On Highland Farm was a stone mansion house, which Mr. Wood beautifully remodeled, and it has been rented to citizens yearly, furnished.
 Richard G. Wood, of Pittsburg [sic], is dwelling there this summer.
 There is also a fine farm-house.
 The stone barn on Bellevue Farm is believed to be the finest one in Montgomery County, accommodating fifty cows and twenty-five horses; and hospital stalls are added for sick cows and horses for isolation.

 Father Divine

-The estate is today the center of the International Peace Mission movement.
+The estate is the center of the International Peace Mission movement.
 Father Divine, a self-proclaimed God and leader of the movement, was given the estate by a follower, John Devoute, in 1953.
 His followers renovated the mansion and placed an American flag prominently in front reflecting Father Divine's patriotism.
 They also added a garden like those on previous Peace Mission properties.
 An open house was held on September 10–12, 1953.

 Followers visited Father Divine here until his death in 1965.
 All furnishings in Divine's rooms, including an antiquated television set, have been left as they were at his death.
-The estate is now a shrine to his life and a meeting place for his few remaining followers.
+The estate is a shrine to his life and a meeting place for his few remaining followers.